Cybersecurity

 Pitt Community College allows high school juniors and seniors to enroll in community college courses tuition-free based on the Career and College Promise program.

 As a cybersecurity analyst, you may be responsible for protecting company data, ensuring the digital safety of end-users, and assisting senior management with on-boarding new employees securely.
 You’ll also interface with leadership to form guidelines around company policy and network use.
+You may also work directly with collected data to spot suspicious activity in databases, servers, networks, or other proprietary software.
+Once a breach occurs, you’ll lead efforts to mitigate the damage and prevent future attacks.

-Why Choose Pitt Community College for Your Cyber Security Degree?
+Why Choose Pitt Community College for Your Cybersecurity Degree?

 • Flexibility — Earn your associate degree part- or full-time, online, on campus, or in a hybrid format.